 The wording of Clause 148 is particularly problematic for Northern Ireland, as it requires the Secretary of State only to consult with "a Northern Ireland department", potentially bypassing elected representatives in Northern Ireland.
-In August 2022 the Environmental Links UK (ELUK) network, representing the UK's largest environmental coalitions, wrote to the UK Government to express their concern at the regression risk posed by Part 6 of the Bill, and its threat to the competence of devolved administrations.32 The Scottish Government has expressed its opposition to the Bill on these grounds.33
+In August 2022 the Environmental Links UK (ELUK) network, representing the UK's largest environmental coalitions, wrote to the UK Government to express their concern at the regression risk posed by Part 6 of the Bill, and its threat to the competence of devolved administrations.33 The Scottish Government has expressed its opposition to the Bill on these grounds.34

-At committee stage on 18 May the Bill Minister stated that the UK Government was having "discussions with the devolved Governments on how these powers should operate".34 These discussions, and the continued concern expressed by parliamentarians, should lead to swift amendment of the Bill to uphold devolved competencies and prevent environmental regression.
+At committee stage on 18 May the Bill Minister stated that the UK Government was having "discussions with the devolved Governments on how these powers should operate".
+These discussions, and the continued concern expressed by parliamentarians, should lead to swift amendment of the Bill to uphold devolved competencies and prevent environmental regression.

-The amendments to clause 148 tabled by Baroness Ritchie would achieve this by requiring Ministers to secure the consent of a devolved administration before setting EOR regulations within the competence of that administration, rather than merely consulting with them.
-The amendment to line 17 of page 177 would also require consent for EOR regulations to be given by Ministers of the Northern Ireland Executive, rather than by a Northern Ireland department, providing a closer link between elected representatives in Northern Ireland and the regulations.
+Amendments 111 (Scotland), 115 (Wales) and 120 (Northern Ireland) tabled by Baroness Ritchie would achieve this by requiring Ministers to secure the consent of a devolved administration before setting EOR regulations within the competence of that administration, rather than merely consulting with them.
+Amendment 121 would also require consent for EOR regulations to be given by Ministers of the Northern Ireland Executive, rather than by a Northern Ireland department, providing a closer link between elected representatives in Northern Ireland and the regulations.